symfony/symfony-docs/bundles.rst

         Symfony\Bundle\MonologBundle\MonologBundle::class => ['all' => true],
         Doctrine\Bundle\DoctrineBundle\DoctrineBundle::class => ['all' => true],
         Sensio\Bundle\FrameworkExtraBundle\SensioFrameworkExtraBundle::class => ['all' => true],
-        // this bundle is enabled only in 'dev' and 'test', so you can't use it in 'prod' Symfony\Bundle\WebProfilerBundle\WebProfilerBundle::class => ['dev' => true, 'test' => true], ];
+        // this bundle is enabled only in 'dev' and 'test', so you cannot use it in 'prod' Symfony\Bundle\WebProfilerBundle\WebProfilerBundle::class => ['dev' => true, 'test' => true], ];